SanderMertens/flecs/docs/Queries.md

 Consider this query example, written down with explicit term [sources](#source):

 ```
-Position($This), Velocity($This)
+Position($this), Velocity($this)
 ```

 The first term to encounter a variable is usually the one to populate it with all candidates that could match that term.
 Subsequent terms then use the already populated variable to test if it matches.
 If the condition matches, the query moves on to the next term.
 If the condition fails, the query moves back to the previous term and, if necessary, populates the variable with the next candidate.
 These kinds of conditions are usually referred to as [predicates](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)), and this evaluation process is called [backtracking](https://en.wikipedia.org/wiki/Backtracking).

 This process effectively _constrains_ the possible results that a term could yield.
-By itself, the `Velocity` term would return all entities with the `Velocity` component, but because `$This` has been assigned already with entities that have `Position`, the term only feeds forward entities that have both `Position` and `Velocity`.
+By itself, the `Velocity` term would return all entities with the `Velocity` component, but because `$this` has been assigned already with entities that have `Position`, the term only feeds forward entities that have both `Position` and `Velocity`.

 While using variables as [source](#source) is the most common application for variables, variables can be used in any part of the term.
 Consider constructing a query for all spaceships that are docked to a planet.
 A first attempt could look like this: